dragonflyoss/Dragonfly/FAQ.md

 **NOTE**: The scheduler will decide whether to download from the supernode or other peers.
 As for the detail of the scheduler, please refer to [scheduler algorithm](#what-is-the-peer-scheduling-algorithm-by-default)

+## What is the size of block(piece) when distribution

+Dragonfly tries to make block(piece) size dynamically to ensure efficiency.

+The size of pieces which is calculated as per the following strategy:

+- If file's total size is less than 200MB, then the piece size is `4MB` by default.
+- Otherwise, it equals to `min{ totalSize/100MB + 2 MB, 15MB }`.

+## What is the peer scheduling algorithm by default

+- Distribute the number of pieces evenly.
+Select the pieces with the smallest number in the entire P2P network so that the distribution of each piece in the P2P network is balanced to avoid "Nervous resources".

+- Nearest distance priority.
+For a peer, the piece closest to the piece currently being downloaded is preferentially selected, so that the peer can achieve the effect of sequential read and write approximately, which will improve the I/O efficiency of file.

+- Local blacklist and global blacklist.
+An example is easier to understand: When peer A fails to download from peer B, B will become the local blacklist of A, and then the download tasks of A will filter B out; When the number of failed downloads from B reaches a certain threshold, B will become the global blacklist, and all the download tasks will filter B out.

+- Self-isolation.
+PeerA will only download files from the supernode after it fails to download multiple times from other peers, and will also be added to the global blacklist.
+So the peer A will no longer interact with peers other than the supernode.

+- Peer load balancing.
+This mechanism will control the number of upload pieces and download pieces that each peer can provide simultaneously and the priority as the target peer.

 ## How do supernode and peers manage file cache which is ready for other peer's pulling

-Supernode will download files and cache them via CDN.
+For supernode, it will download files and cache them via CDN.
 For more information, please refer to [The sequence of supernode's CDN functionality](#what-is-the-sequence-of-supernode's-cdn-functionality).

-After finishing distributing file from other peers, `dfget` should do two kinds of things:
+For one peer, after finishing distributing file from other peers, `dfget` will do these things:

-- first, construct all the pieces into unioned file(s);
+- first, construct all the pieces into a unioned file(s);
 - second, backup the unioned file(s) in a configured directory, by default "$HOME/.small-dragonfly/data" with a suffix of ".server";
 - third, move the original unioned file(s) to the destination path.